falcosecurity/falco-website/content/en/docs/getting-started/installation.md

 #### Installation with dialog

-If you have the `dialog` binary installed on your system, you should see something similar to this:
+If you have the `dialog` binary installed on your system, you will be prompted with this:

 ![](/docs/getting-started/images/systemd_dialog_1.png)